SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/crowdStrike-spotlight.md

 The CrowdStrike Spotlight source tracks errors and reports its health and start-up progress.
 You’re informed, in real-time, if the Source is having trouble connecting, if there's an error requiring user action, or if it is healthy and collecting by utilizing Health Events.

-A CrowdStrike FSpotlight Source goes through the following states when created:
+The CrowdStrike Spotlight source goes through the following states when created:

 1. **Pending**.
 Once the Source is submitted, it is validated, stored, and placed in a **Pending** state.
 1. **Started**.
 A collection task is created on the Hosted Collector.